l2beat/earl/README.md

 - `a(class)` - matches any instance of a class.
 Works as expected with primitives like String, Number etc. Use `a(Object)` to match any object (won't match null).
 Note: it doesn't work with TypeScript types because they are erased from the output - you need a JS class.
-- `stringContaining(substring)` - matches any string containing given substring
+- `stringMatching(substring | regexp)` - matches any string containing given substring or matching given pattern
 - `numberCloseTo(expected, delta)` - matches any number within proximity of expected number

 ### Modifiers